 For example, there are quite a lot of hostels right inside the red light district and in fact, some of the best hostels in Amsterdam are here.
 However, it can be a loud and racous and some find the surrounding temptations hard to resist.

 Most visitors find the Old Centrum district the easiest and most convenient place to stay.
 You can reach anything and everything from here.
 It’s perfect whether you’re looking to shop, go on a canal cruise, or explore a museum or three.
 Old Centrum is also home to the infamous Red Light District, for those who are intrigued.
+There are also loads of the Best Airbnbs in Amsterdam in this locality.

 A slightly less touristy neighborhood would be Oud Oost.
 This is the ideal place to find accommodation in if you’d like to immerse yourself into the life of locals.
 While there aren’t as many tourist attractions to be found in the neighborhood itself, you’ll be close enough to Old Centrum district to enjoy the activities there.